C0l0red/twitter-deleter/README.md

 ## Using the Python Script
 Everything is set, now place `tweets.json` in the same folder as the Python Script, and call it with `python deleter` for Windows or `python3 deleter` for Linux/Mac.
-This creates a `log.txt` file that helps you note what index you stopped at, in a case where the script crashes.
+The script creates a `log.txt` file that helps you note what index you stopped at, in a case where the script crashes.
 You can now use the last known index as a starting point the next time you're calling the script like so `python deleter <start number>` where `start number` is the last known index